shivannis/xandr-docs-public/xandr-docs/articles/invest/age-and-gender-targeting-for-third-party-inventory.md

 ## How it works

-Once enabled, demographic targeting in Invest DSP will apply to inventory from managed publishers as well as third-party publishers.
+Once enabled, demographic targeting in Microsoft Invest will apply to inventory from managed publishers as well as third-party publishers.
 In the case of impressions where the publisher passes age and gender data in the ad call:

 - For inventory from managed inventory: age/gender segment values will be used for demographic targeting, unless age/gender is explicitly passed on the query string, in which case query string values will be used.
 - For inventory from third party inventory: age/gender segment values will always be used for demographic targeting, even if age/gender is explicitly passed on the query string.